gisbi-kim/nano-pgo/README.md

 ![example results 3](docs/comparison_jacobian_modes/parking-garage/summary.png)
 *Figure 3: Auto-generated Symbolic Jacobian's effectiveness.*

-- You can first build (compile) the Jacobian of the relative SE(3) error like this,
+- You can first automatically generate the (symbolic) Jacobian of the relative SE(3) error like this,

     ```python
     import symforce.symbolic as sf